microprediction/precise/docs/elo.md

 as there is currently no automated production of Elo tables.

+### Remarks

+I use Elo ratings, despite the shortcomings, because comparisions are extremely time intensive.
+Match results are recorded in hashed files for easy parallelization and avoidance of git merging.
+You can run the battle scripts if you like.
+See [these examples](https://github.com/microprediction/precise/tree/main/precise/skatervaluation/battlescripts/manager_var) for instance.
+To make a different battle you modify the name of the script and nothing else.
+Pull requests for match results are welcome, see below.

 ### Helping with Elo ratings
 Sorry this isn't too streamlined, but if you'd like to perform some Elo calculations and share the results it is appreciated!